Canton, South Dakota

 Canton is a city in South Dakota and the county seat of Lincoln County, South Dakota, United States.
-Canton is located 20 minutes south of Sioux Falls in southeastern South Dakota.
-Canton is nestled in the rolling hills of the Sioux Valley, providing an abundance of recreational activities with the Big Sioux River bordering the eastern side, Newton Hills State Park to the south, and Lake Alvin to the north.
+Canton is located 18 miles south of Sioux Falls in southeastern South Dakota.
 The city was named by Norwegian settler and former legislator James M. Wahl.
 The population was 3,066 as of the 2020 census.

-The City of Canton was the proud recipient of the South Dakota Community of the Year Award in 2004 and in 2011.
-The city is also home to the Canton Industrial Park, South Dakota's first Certified Ready Site.
+The City of Canton was the recipient of the South Dakota Community of the Year Award in 2004 and in 2011.
+The city is also home to the Canton Industrial Park, which became the first South Dakota Certified Ready Site in July of 2012.